Skip to Main Content

 Seasonal Timing and Practical Orientation

 Aoyama functions well year-round, but the shoulder seasons, spring and autumn, are when the neighbourhood is at its most pleasant as a destination in its own right.
 The Omotesando zelkova trees in late March and early April draw crowds to the broader area, and the relative calm of October and November makes the walk from Omotesando station to Kita-Aoyama's quieter blocks one of the more agreeable approaches to a dinner reservation in Tokyo.
 The fifth-floor position at TWO ROOMS insulates the room from street-level noise, which matters more on warmer evenings when the neighbourhood's bars and terraces draw volume.
-For visitors orienting around Tokyo's wider dining geography, the full context is available in our complete Tokyo restaurants guide.
 Further afield in the city's orbit, Aji Arai in Oita, Ajidocoro in Yubari District, and Akakichi in Imabari represent the kind of regional depth that serious visitors to Japan tend to discover only after they have exhausted the obvious capital options.
 Aki Nagao in Sapporo adds another data point for the northern prefecture.

 Planning Your Visit

 TWO ROOMS is located at 3 Chome-11-7 Kita-Aoyama, Minato City, Tokyo, on the fifth floor.
 The nearest station is Omotesando on the Ginza, Chiyoda, and Hanzomon lines, a short walk through one of the city's more architecturally considered blocks.
-Booking in advance is advisable for a room at this address and in this format; walk-in availability depends heavily on the day and time, and Aoyama's midweek dinner traffic is more consistent than it sometimes appears from the outside.
+Reservations are recommended; walk-in availability depends heavily on the day and time.
 Given the wine orientation of the program, arriving with some clarity about what you want to drink, at least in terms of region and style, will serve the experience better than arriving without a view.

 City Peers